 But if you continue to play it safe when everything around you is sorted and settled, then you’d better make peace with never seeing anything better than what you’re currently experiencing.
 Over time, that can start to feel awfully limiting.
 Are you really prepared to stay exactly where you are for however many decades you have left on this Earth?

-Embrace the discomfort of making mistakes
+Embrace the discomfort of when you make mistakes

 Of course it feels uncomfortable to make a mistake, let alone to keep making mistakes.